Live Well Financial: Criminal trial

 In April 2021, Live Well CEO Michael Hild was tried in a federal court on five counts of fraud: one count of conspiracy to commit securities fraud, one count of conspiracy to commit wire and bank fraud, one count of securities fraud, one count of wire fraud and one count of bank fraud.
-The SEC charged Hild of fraudulently inflating the value of Live Well’s portfolio of bonds to convince lenders to loan more money to Live Well.
-Eric Rohr, who was Live Well Financial’s CFO from 2008 to late 2018, and Darren Stumberger, Live Well's head trader from 2014 to March 2019, were also charged for their parts in the alleged counts of fraud.
+The SEC charged Hild of fraudulently inflating the value of Live Well's portfolio of bonds to convince lenders to loan more money to Live Well.
+Eric Rohr, who was Live Well Financial's CFO from 2008 to late 2018, and Darren Stumberger, Live Well's head trader from 2014 to March 2019, were also charged for their parts in the alleged counts of fraud.
 In a parallel action, the U.S. District Court for the Southern District of New York filed criminal charges against Hild, Rohr, and Stumberger.

 Hild was sentenced to 44 months in prison.
-As of March 2023, he is seeking an appeal, contending that his representation in this case was unable to give him proper legal counsel.
-He has been granted bail pending the outcome of his appeal.
+In March 2023, Hild appealed his sentence, contending that his representation in this case was unable to give him proper legal counsel.
+He was initially granted bail pending the outcome of his appeal, which was later denied in July 2025.
 Stumberger and Rohr both pleaded guilty to all five criminal counts.
 Eric Rohr was sentenced to time served and three years of supervised release, a relatively light sentence, for his cooperation in the trial.